akomarla/forecast_npi_costs/README.md

 ## Forecasting

 Cost forecasts are computed for a build unit using variables such as "BOM+MVA Cost" or "Subtotal=NRE+Qty*(BOM+MVA)" in the ODM quote files.
 Currently, the code supports mean and weighted mean as two options to forecast the variable at a program family, product code or build ID level.
-The default parameter values are pertaining to the Pegatron ODM in this example but the logic neatly follows for other ODMs such as PTI Taiwain.
+The default parameter values are pertaining to the Pegatron ODM in this example but the logic neatly follows for other ODMs such as PTI Taiwan.
 Refer to the ```run.py``` and ```config.py``` to follow along.

 | Data Type | Parameter |             Short Description                | Default Value |
 | :--- | :--- | :-------------------------------------- | :--- |